Plans pushed back to explode 2 cranes in New Orleans

 “Winds pick up too high — and obviously they’re much higher at those elevations — it slows us down,” he said.

+The storm was on track to move east of the city but could still cause rain and gusty winds in the area.

-The fire chief said workers suspended from another crane that was moved into place Thursday will weaken the damaged construction towers with blow torches and attach explosives at key points.
+Preparations, as outlined by McConnell, involved workers suspended from another crane that was moved into place Thursday.
+They were to weaken the damaged construction towers with blow torches and attach explosives at key points.
 One of the crane towers is about 270 feet (82 meters) high, the other about 300 feet (91 meters).
 Both have massive cross arms adding more tonnage.
 Neither is stable.

 Officials said a wide evacuation area around the site would be expanded even further ahead of the explosion.
 Residents in the area were warned to be ready to leave Saturday afternoon and expect to be gone for several hours.
 A temporary relocation center was being set up for anyone needing it.
 People in the area also were warned to expect loud explosions.